gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/integration.rst

     You should have received Gini Bank API client credentials from us.
 Please get in touch with us in case you don’t have them.
 Without credentials you won't be able to use the Gini Bank API.

+We provide the ``GiniCaptureNetworkService`` interface which is used to upload, analyze and delete documents.
+See the :root_dokka_path:`reference documentation <sdk/net.gini.android.capture.network/-gini-capture-network-service/index.html>` for details.

 Default Implementation
 ^^^^^^^^^^^^^^^^^^^^^^

 The capture feature is not aware of any networking implementations and requires you to set them in the ``CaptureConfiguration``.

-The default networking implementations are the ``GiniCaptureDefaultNetworkService`` and ``GiniCaptureDefaultNetworkApi``.
-We provide you with two helper methods to create them with the minimal configuration:
+The default networking implementations is ``GiniCaptureDefaultNetworkService``.
+We provide you with a helper method to create it with minimal configuration:

 .. code-block:: java